EDIflyer/linux-notes/docs/server-setup/docker_setup.md

 ## Optional containers
 ### HTTP Captive Portal
-Self-hosted website to trigger login splash page for captive portals.
+This is a self-hosted website available via plain HTTP (as well as HTTPS) to help trigger the login splash page for captive login portals when travelling (e.g., hotel, airplane, etc.).

-Displays IP address & approx location user is connecting from as well as local and server date/time.
+It displays the IP address & approximate location the user is connecting from as well as local and server date/time.

-Originally just as http however mobile browsers would refuse to load so instead have an https option that uses a self-generated certificate.
-The other option is to use a certificate from CloudFlare (SSL/TLS -> Origin Server -> Create Certificate), just run the script to generate self-signed certificates and then replace them with the CRT/PEM files from CloudFlare.
+Originally it was designed to just serve HTTP however mobile browsers would refuse to load this so instead have an HTTPS option that uses a either a self-generated certificate or can user a certificate from CloudFlare (on their website go to SSL/TLS -> Origin Server -> Create Certificate), just run the script to generate self-signed certificates and then replace them with the CRT/PEM files from CloudFlare.

 When proxying via CloudFlare the origin IP address will be hidden, however it is passed in the header - the nginx.conf will automatically adjust for this and replace the IP with this one for traffic originating from CloudFlare IPs.